Your Rights in Court

 This web page is issued in accordance with Rules 10 and 11, Ohio Criminal Rules of Procedure, adopted July 1, 1973, and should not be taken as a substitute for legal counsel.
 It is not intended to advise anyone on a specific legal problem or to suggest a particular course of action.

-Below are the documents regarding the Court Rules.
-Please click the links to view each document.
+Please click the links below to view each document.